sonic-net/SONiC/doc/platform_json_enhancement.md

 For each component's attribute, the defined `capabilities` fields are as follows:

-- "control" : A boolean, 'true' if the given attribute can be controlled from the NOS, 'false' otherwise.
+- "controllable" : A boolean, 'true' if the given attribute can be controlled from the NOS, 'false' otherwise.
 - Attribute specific fields:
     - status led - "color" - A list of the supported colors.
     - speed